FjMOzMJi/GZSL/README.md

 ### Data directory structure

-Each dataset stored in `all.csv`  w/o splitting.
+Each original dataset is stored in `all.csv` w/o splitting.

+generate data for step 2 is stored in `gen_data.csv`.

 All predefined splits stored in dataset root directory.